 Amazon managed workflows for Apache Airflow

 Amazon Managed Workflows for Apache Airflow (MWAA) is a fully managed service that simplifies the orchestration of complex workflows, cutting the operational overhead of managing Apache Airflow environments.
 This service enhances the scalability and reliability of workflows, making it ideal for orchestrating data-intensive tasks across various cloud resources.
-Figure 8.3 below provides an overview of Amazon MWAA's architecture.
+Figure 8.3 provides an overview of Amazon MWAA's architecture.